gt-cs3220/gt-cs3220.github.io/Spring_2023/project2.md

 The BTB size is 16.

 Use XOR of PC[9:2] bits and BHR to index the Pattern History Table (PHT).
-Each of the 2bit counter in the PHT is initialized with 00.
+Each of the 2bit counter in the PHT is initialized with 1 (weekly taken).

 Summary of the algorithm